 The 24 Hours of Le Mans is arguably the most prestigious event on the racing calendar, and that’s because it really has it all.

 It wasn’t all glamour, though.
 In 1955, Le Mans was the scene of one of the worst disasters in racing history.
 Mercedes-Benz driver Pierre Levegh tangled with another car on the main straight.
 His 300 SLR was flung into the stands, and Levegh and more than 80 spectators were killed as a result of the impact and fire.
 The incident raised consciousness about safety in motor sports, and spurred gradual improvements.
 Mercedes quit racing for decades after the accident.

 Ferrari dominated in the early 1960s, helping cement its reputation as a maker of the best sports cars.
 Then Ford came along.
 After Enzo Ferrari backed out of a deal to sell his company to the Detroit giant, an enraged Henry Ford II was determined to beat Ferrari at Le Mans.
 The Ford GT40 couldn’t get the job done in 1964 or 1965, but in 1966 Ford finally stuck it to Ferrari.
 The Blue Oval went on to win the next three years straight, while Ferrari skulked away to concentrate on Formula One.

-The 1970s brought on the rise of Porsche, which still holds the record for wins with 17.
+The 1970s brought on the rise of Porsche, which still holds the record for wins with 18.
 A period of Porsche absence in the early 2000s allowed corporate cousin Audi to step in and turn Le Mans into its playground.
-Audi won all but two races between 2000 and 2014, and lost to Porsche in 2015.
-For the first time in quite awhile, no manufacturer has an overwhelming advantage at Le Mans.
+Audi won all but two races between 2000 and 2014, and lost to Porsche in 2015 and 2016.
+The company has now shuttered its endurance racing program to focus on other types of motorsports.